Raghav-26491/Basic-Web-Dev-Projects/README.md

 Task 3 - Temperature Convertor Website

-Decription: The website allows user to give input(Fahrenheit, Kelvin) and convert's it into Celsius.
+Decription: The website allows users to give input in Celsius, Fahrenheit, Kelvin and convert it into each other.

 Technologies Used: HTML, CSS, JavaScript